 '''

-Protocol counter = @protocol(ReferenceCounting);
+Protocol myXMLSupportProtocol = @protocol(MyXMLSupport);

 '''

 This is the only way that source code can conjure up a Protocol object.
 Unlike a class name, a protocol name doesn't designate the object-except inside @protocol().

 The compiler creates a Protocol object for each protocol declaration it encounters, but only if the protocol is also: